apache/opennlp/dev/README-hunspell-dictionaries.md

 ## What the engine supports

 The engine applies `PFX` and `SFX` rules with strip strings and character-class conditions.
-It supports a prefix and suffix cross-product, a double suffix sequence connected by continuation classes, identity rules in continuation paths, file-wide `FLAG` modes, file-wide `AF` aliases, and the `SET` encoding declaration.
+It supports a prefix and suffix cross-product, a double suffix sequence connected by continuation classes, rules that add and strip no material both on their own and in continuation paths, file-wide `FLAG` modes, file-wide `AF` aliases, and the `SET` encoding declaration.
 Numeric flags range from 1 through 65000.
+A number sign starts a comment at the beginning of a line or after the fields a directive consumes; elsewhere it is an ordinary value, so `BREAK #`, `NEEDAFFIX #`, and affix material consisting of `#` load as written.

 `COMPLEXPREFIXES` selects 2 prefix levels and 1 suffix level instead of 1 prefix and 2 suffixes. `ICONV` and `OCONV` use longest-match conversions;
 `IGNORE` removes configured characters from input, entries, and affix material.
 `KEEPCASE`, `CHECKSHARPS`, `LANG`, `WARN`, and `FORBIDWARN` control case variants and warning-marked entries.
+A capitalized word with a further inner capital is also tried with a lowercase initial, and the Turkic `LANG` values map the dotted and dotless `i` in both case directions.
+All-uppercase input also matches mixed-case entries and flagged all-uppercase entries in their capitalized form, as the reference does through hidden capitalized homonyms, so `IPODS` stems to `Ipod` while `Ipods` stays unrecognized; these forms take no part in compounds.

 Compound decomposition supports positional flags and independent `COMPOUNDRULE` patterns, including optional and repeated flags.
 It applies compound permit and